University of the West of England: Bower Ashton Studios

-Bower Ashton Studios is home to the creative and cultural subjects, which are part of the Faculty of Arts, Creative Industries and Education.
-Adjacent to the Ashton Court estate, on the edge of the city of Bristol, the West of England College of Art was established in purpose-built premises in 1969, moving from its previous location as the art school of the Royal West of England Academy in Clifton.
+Bower Ashton Studios is home to the creative and cultural subjects, which are part of the College of Arts, Technology and Environment.
+Adjacent to the Ashton Court estate, on the outskirts of the city of Bristol, the West of England College of Art was established in purpose-built premises in 1969, moving from its previous location as the art school of the Royal West of England Academy in Clifton.
 In 1970 the college became part of Bristol Polytechnic, the precursor of the university.

 Every year in June the campus houses a degree show attended by Bristol residents as well as friends and families of the graduating students.

 Glenside Campus

-Glenside Campus is the home of the Faculty of Health and Applied Sciences.
+Glenside Campus is the home of many of the programmes within the College of Health, Science and Society.
 It is located on Blackberry Hill in the suburb of Fishponds.
-The Faculty of Health and Applied Sciences (formerly the Faculty of Health and Social Care) was created in 1996 when the former Avon and Gloucestershire College of Health and Bath and Swindon College of Health Studies joined with the existing Faculty of Health and Community Studies at UWE Bristol.
+The College of Health, Science and Society (formerly the Faculty of Health and Applied Sciences) was created in 1996 when the former Avon and Gloucestershire College of Health and Bath and Swindon College of Health Studies joined with the existing Faculty of Health and Community Studies at UWE Bristol.
 The Glenside Museum is situated within the campus.

-The Faculty of Health and Applied Sciences includes the following departments: